contiv/vpp/k8s/README.md

 #   Contiv - VPP                        #
 #########################################
 Do you want to setup multinode cluster?
 [Y/n] y
-PCI UIO driver is not loaded
+PCI UIO driver is loaded
-Do you want to load PCI UIO driver?
-[Y/n] y
-[sudo] password for lukas:
-Do you want the PCI UIO driver to be loaded on boot up?
-[Y/n] y Module uio_pci_generic was added into /etc/modules
 The following network devices were found
 1) eth0 0000:00:03.0
 2) eth1 0000:00:08.0